Master of Arts in Intercultural and International Communication

-- Applicants without an undergraduate degree, but more than three years (90 credits) of relevant post-secondary education, should have at least two years of relevant work experience, preferably in a leadership capacity.
+- Applicants without a four-year (or comparable) undergraduate degree, but more than three years (90 credits) of relevant post-secondary education, should have at least five years of relevant work experience, preferably in a leadership capacity.

-- Applicants with 2-3 years (60-90 credits) of relevant post-secondary education should have at least five years of relevant international/intercultural work experience in a leadership capacity.
+- Applicants with 2-3 years (60-90 credits) of relevant post-secondary education should have at least seven years of relevant international/intercultural work experience in a leadership capacity.

 - Applicants with less than two years of relevant post-secondary education should have at least ten years of high-level, professional communication experience in a leadership capacity.

 - Evidence of having sufficient knowledge, skills and abilities to complete a demanding academic course of study at a master's level.